Explore Courses

 How Does Nominal Group Technique Work?

 The technique is often used in business settings but can also be applied in other areas, such as education and healthcare.
+This structured approach is commonly referred to as NGT brainstorming and helps groups generate ideas and reach decisions efficiently.
 Here's a look at how NGT works and how it can be used to achieve success:

 1. Brainstorming